Running for: U.S. Senate

-The Chicago Sun-Times Editorial Board sent the nominees for U.S. Senate a list of questions to find out their views on a range of important issues facing the state of Illinois and the country.
-Danny Malouf submitted the following responses:
+The Chicago Sun-Times Editorial Board sent candidates for the U.S. Senate a list of questions to find out their views on a range of important issues facing the state of Illinois and the country.
+Robert Marshall submitted the following responses:

 Please tell us about your civic work in the last two years, whether it’s legislation you have sponsored or other paid or volunteer work to improve your community.

 What are your views on the decision by the U.S. House to impeach President Donald Trump?
-Was the impeachment process fair or not?
+Has the impeachment process been fair or not?
 How so?
 If, in your view, the president should not have been impeached, would you have supported censure?
 Please explain.

 How would you reduce the federal budget deficit, which now stands at about $1 trillion for 2020?
 What changes, if any, to the U.S. tax code do you support and why?